 Have you ever wondered why some people can work more effectively and efficiently than you?

 Classifying tasks are as easy as ABC and D (read on)!
-According to the Eisenhower principle, all activities can be divided into four distinct categories based on its importance and urgency.
+According to the Eisenhower principle, all activities can be divided into four distinct categories based on their importance and urgency.
 Once we have classified all the tasks according to these two criteria, we would know what to do first, what to delegate, and what to eliminate.

 Tasks A are the most urgent and important.
 These are the things that will be at the top of the to-do list.
 Getting all the tasks done in this category as quickly as possible should be of the utmost priority.
 However, in the midst of getting the tasks done as quickly as possible, one should never deny the importance of doing them properly and effectively as well.